github/docs/content/osmand/navigation/boat-navigation.md

 versions: '*'
 ---
 Here we will talk about Boat Navigation.
-We use data from OpenSea project.
+We use data from the OpenSea project.
 {% android %}
 Hello android !
 {% endandroid %}